MailTape/MailTape-v1/_posts/2022-01-30-Del-Stephen.md

 Akira: **"**A music out of the deepest spot of sound that will relax you till you don't know what's real and fake. 🧘‍♂️**"**

 <p id="outroduction">That's it for this morning!
-As always, thank you so much for joining us.
-Much love to Temple Rat for her dreamy Sunday selections, and many thanks to Meriam Kharbat for this episode's stunning illustration !</p>
+Much love to [Del Stephen](https://delstephen.bandcamp.com/) for his blissful Sunday selections, and many thanks to [Thibault Daumain](https://thibaultdaumain.fr/) for his inspiring illustration!</p>